levant9/challenge/README.md

 Latitude and longitude coordinates are: 58.969975, 5.733107.

-## How to run
+## How to run locally
-Spin PostreSQL database from docker-compose.yml file before starting SpringBoot application.
+Spin PostgreSQL database from docker-compose.yml file (create and start container) before starting SpringBoot application (e.g. by `./gradlew bootRun`)